 A workforce agreement can apply to the whole workforce or to a group of workers.
-To be valid, a workforce agreement must:
+To be valid, it must:

-- he signed before it comes into effect either;
+be signed before it comes into effect either:

-- by all the representatives of the members of the workforce or group of workers; or
+by all the representatives of the members of the workforce or group of workers

 The night work limits (including the limit for special hazards), rights to rest periods and rest breaks do not apply where:

-- a worker works far away from where he or she lives and wants to work longer hours over fewer days to complete a task more quickly.
-Or he or she constantly has to work in different places making it difficult to work to a set pattern;
+a worker works far away from where he or she lives and wants to work longer hours over fewer days to complete a task more quickly

 What is compensatory rest?